 Partido de la Liberación Dominicana.
-The PLD is a democratic center-left party that supports sociallyoriented market policies.
-The PLD was founded by late former President Juan Bosch, who died in November 2001, after his split with the PRD.
-Its principal leader is currently President Danilo Medina.
-The PLD derives its political support primarily from the middle class and certain professional and intellectual circles.
-The PLD and its allies (known as the Bloque Progresista or "Progressive Bloc") have an absolute majority in the Senate and in the Chamber of Deputies.
+The PLD is a democratic center-left party.
+The PLD was founded by late former President Juan Bosch, after his split with the PRD.
+Its principal leader is former President Danilo Medina.
 In 2019, former President Leonel Fernández and other PLD officials left the party to form the political movement La Fuerza del Pueblo, later joining the Partido de los Trabajadores Dominicanos which has since changed its name to La Fuerza del Pueblo.